Science is the study of how the world around us, both living and non-living, is made and how it behaves.

 - Waves – including sound and hearing, light and colour, properties of waves and applications of waves.

-- Biology – This includes work on cell organisation, respiration, photosynthesis, genetics, natural selection, communication systems in the body, the reproductive syste
+- Biology – This includes work on cell organisation, respiration, photosynthesis, genetics, natural selection, communication systems in the body, the reproductive system.

 Key Stage 4

-There are three possible routes through Science at Key Stage 4.
-The majority of pupils study GCSEs in Science; our chosen examination board is OCR 21st Century Science.
-Pupils may choose to study for three GCSEs in Science, and will have six lessons per week, or may choose to study for two GCSEs in Science, and will have four lessons per week.
-All GCSE courses cover content from the three scientific disciplines of Biology, Chemistry and Physics and are assessed by 75% external examinations and 25% controlled assessment.
-We also offer a vocational BTEC course in Applied Science for a small number of pupils.
+There are two possible routes through Science at Key Stage 4.
+The majority of students study separate Sciences at GCSE with our chosen examination board being AQA.
+Students may choose to study for three GCSEs in Science, and will have six lessons per week, or may choose to study for two GCSEs in Combined Science, and will have four lessons per week.
+All GCSE courses cover content from the three scientific disciplines of Biology, Chemistry and Physics and are assessed by external examinations.

 The course specifications for each option can be viewed by clicking on the links below: